eford/Astro585_2015_Fall_Public/labs/2/README.md

 ```
 When you don't specify a repository after the pull command, then by default git uses the "origin" repository that you specified when you issued the `git clone` command to setup your local repository.

-Now, we'll "pull" in changes from the upstream repository with the command
+Now, we'll "pull" in changes from the "master" branch of the "upstream" repository with the command
 ```
 > git pull upstream master
 ```

 If all goes smoothly, then you'll now have new files in the labs/2 subdirectory.

-If you run into problems, you can ask for help or just go view the files via a web browser at github https://github.com/eford/PsuAstro585.
+If you run into problems with git, ask for help.
+Or you can just go view the files via a web browser at github https://github.com/eford/PsuAstro585.

+Note that exercise 4 is in an IJulia notebook (so you can view the equations).
+If you don't have IPython working, you can still view the ipython notebook at github https://github.com/eford/PsuAstro585.